Use this guide if you have trouble when booting from a REAL SYSTEM

 Copy the DUMMY.ISO file to various different E2B folders - e.g. \_ISO\MAINMENU, \_ISO\LINUX, \_ISO\WINDOWS\WIN8.

 Press ENTER to continue to the Main Menu.
-You should see E2B report that at least one Windows Install file is present if you have an iso in one of the \_ISO\WINDOWS\xxxx folders.
+You should see E2B report that at least one Windows Install file is present if you previously copied an iso into one of the \_ISO\WINDOWS\xxxx folders.

 If you are having problems booting to the E2B Main Menu on a REAL SYSTEM but it is OK on QEMU, then there must be a compatibility problem between the real system and the USB drive+contents.